 One final example: “I dare say I fancied myself in short a remarkable young woman and took comfort in the faith that this would more publicly appear.”3 This sentence is wordy, in my view, and could be improved by deleting the phrase “in short”.
 “But the phrase ‘in short’ is needed for the sake of summing up and concluding.”
 Then move ‘in short’ to the start of the sentence, and delete “I dare say”, so the sentence would run: “In short, I fancied myself a remarkable young woman...”
 James forfeits the right to use the phrase “in short” because he’s never “short”, he always chooses to take the long way around.
 James’ prose has no music, no rhythm, no force.
 James’ prose is obscure, and for a writer, obscurity is the sin against the Holy Ghost, the sin for which there is no forgiveness.

 But whatever flaws he may have, James deserves our respect because he had high regard for literature, and because he made a lasting contribution to literature.
-The James family (Henry and his brother, the philosopher William James) is one of the most talented families in literary history.
+The James family (Henry, William, and Alice) is one of the most talented families in literary history.
 Every writer we read, like every person we meet, has some traits that annoy us, but these annoying traits shouldn’t blind us to their virtues.
-The Turn of the Screw is a work from James’ middle period.
-The style of his earlier works is said to be less obscure.
+The style of James’ earlier works (the works written before The Turn of the Screw) is clearer.
 One of these earlier works, The Portrait of a Lady, is said to be his masterpiece, and until I read that book, I can’t give my opinion of James as a novelist.

 Now our book group is reading Joseph Conrad’s The Nigger of the “Narcissus”.
 After reading James, Conrad is like a breath of fresh air because his prose is straightforward.
 Conrad is in touch with life, in touch with earthy reality (or perhaps I should say, “watery reality”).
 James, on the other hand, seems detached from life, and this may explain his preoccupation with language-for-its-own-sake.